How To Prepare For Divorce

 - Stay off of social media if is having a negative impact on your mental health.

 According to Wilkinson & Finkbeiner Family Law Attorneys the average cost of a divorce in the United States is $15,000.
-By getting your finances in order you can save yourself from any unnecessary expenses and be prepared for your life after divorce.
-You can meet with a Certified Financial Planner who is trained in divorce related financial issues such as dividing property, child support and tax solutions.
+By getting your finances in order you can save yourself from any unnecessary expenses.
+You will also be prepared for your life after divorce.
+Meet with a Certified Financial Planner trained in divorce related financial issues (such as dividing property, child support and tax solutions).

 Before starting your divorce ask yourself the following: